Rustii/rustii.github.com/README.md

 My First Try at a repo

-cydia://sources < click here, cydia will open. press edit then add then paste the address
+cydia://sources < type that into your browser, cydia will open. press edit then add then paste the address